infinum/ios-viper-xcode-templates/README.md

 # Installation instructions

-To install VIPER Xcode templates clone this repo and run the following command from root folder:
+To install VIPER Xcode templates clone this repo and run the following command from the root folder:

 > make install_templates